Weatherization Assistance Program

 "I'm confident I'll silently offer many more thanks next winter when I don't feel a cold chill blowing through my house." - Resident of Payson

 "Our gas bill went from $250 a month to $89.
 The program is awesome!
 And it's so nice not to have our pipes freeze this winter." - Resident of Springville

-The Utah Division of Housing and Community Development administers the program statewide through eight government and non-profit agencies.
+The Utah Housing and Community Development Division administers the program statewide through eight government and non-profit agencies.
 Benefits are provided in the form of non-cash grants to eligible households to make energy-efficiency improvements to those homes.

 Equal Opportunity Employer/Program Auxiliary aids and services are available upon request to individuals with disabilities by calling 801-526-9240.
 Individuals with speech and/or hearing impairments may call the Relay Utah by dialing 711.
 Spanish Relay Utah: 1-888-346-3162